Updated: Feb 4

 I want to know that when I’m mentally beating myself up, you thought enough of me to reach out.

 Do NOT push positive sentiments or quotes on them.
 Do push positive affirmations through love and support.
 “It will all work out.”
 “It’s going to be okay.”
 “Worst things have happened.”
 “Everyone’s gone through it, and they survived.”
 “This to shall pass.”
 “Look at the silver lining!”
 “Show gratitude!”
 Or any other positive, go-getter sentiments.
 These things are, of course, all true, but it’s not the right time.
 When someone is hurting, they need exactly 2 THINGS: love and support.
 You show them these things by not trying to FIX the situation.
 Telling them to be positive is telling them NOT to take the time to heal.
 It’s telling them there’s something wrong with them if they can’t see the positive.
 It’s making everything feel so much worse.

 Do not tell them when it’s time to move on.

-As a friend you should gently guide them towards coming out of their darkness when you sense it may be time and you may need to gently give them a nudge.
+As a friend, you should gently guide them towards coming out of their darkness when you sense it may be time, and you may need to give them a nudge gently.
 But please….
 Be ever so patient with them.
 They are still a little broken.

 Grief, sadness, whichever word we want to call the process of getting over something tough comes in waves.
-One day, you feel much better and you think you’ve finally moved on so you go about your life and then it hits you like a force of wind.
-A trigger.
+One day, you feel much better, and you think you’ve finally moved on, so you go about your life, and then it hits you like a force of the wind—a trigger.